Getting your money back if you paid by card

 A debit card is a card where the money is drawn directly from your bank account when you buy something.
 When you pay with a debit card, you have no right by law to turn to the bank to demand a refund.
 But many banks offer the possibility to make a card complaint even when you have paid with a debit card.
 It is the bank's terms and conditions that determines what rights you have.
 Sometimes it is not uncommon that there are time limits that limit the bank’s possibilities to help you.

-Examples of such documentation may be:
+Examples of documentation may include:

 • You can get free guidance from the Consumers’ Banking and Finance Bureau.